mutur4/ctf-writeups/DarkConCTF/pwn/easy-pwn/solution.md

 *Static Analysis*

-- Using the `file` command in linux we can see the file is a `64-bit` elf binary that is statically linked therefore no `got's` and `not stripped` therefore we can easily get th get the symbols in the binary.
+- Using the `file` command in linux we can see the file is a `64-bit` elf binary that is statically linked therefore no `got's` and `not stripped` therefore we can easily get the address of symbols in the binary.
 - Using `rabin2 -i` to check the imports there is no information this is because the binary is statically linked.
 - `checksec` all protections were enabled apart from `pie` therefore this me